 - File Download Tracking — Most used file types (doc, pdf , ppt, zip, xls, docx, pptx, xlsx) are already added by default.

 These settings include:

-- Affiliate Link Tracking — There are 2 affiliate link paths added by default, and you can add more affiliate link paths, or remove them.
+- Affiliate Link Tracking — There are 2 affiliate link paths added by default, and you can set up WordPress link tracking here easily.